REGISTRATION IS OPEN FOR OUR 5-DAY ONLINE PARTNER'S BETRAYAL TRAUMA INTENSIVE PROGRAM

 • Did you ever make excuses for your partner’s bad behavior?

-• Did you ever try to protect him/her from the consequences of his/her actions?
+• Did you ever try to protect them from the consequences of their actions?

 • Did you find it easier to be more concerned with your partner than yourself?